AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) policies have emerged as a versatile paradigm for generalist robotic manipulation.
-However, precise object placement under compositional language instructions remains a major challenge for modern monolithic VLA policies.
-Slot-level tasks require both reliable slot grounding and sub-centimeter execution accuracy.
-To this end, we propose \name, a framework that reduces compositional complexity by introducing an explicit spatial visual goal as an intermediate representation between language grounding and control. \name turns language into an explicit visual goal by generating a scene marker, then executes this goal with a goal-conditioned VLA policy.
-This hierarchical design effectively decouples high-level slot selection from low-level execution, ensuring both semantic accuracy and spatial robustness.
-Furthermore, recognizing the lack of existing benchmarks for such precision-demanding tasks, we introduce \textbf{SlotBench}, a comprehensive simulation benchmark featuring nine task categories tailored to evaluate structured spatial reasoning in slot-level placement.
-Extensive experiments show that \name significantly outperforms flat VLA baselines and previous modular grounding methods in zero-shot slot-level placement.
+However, precise object placement under compositional language remains challenging for end-to-end VLA policies.
+Slot-level placement requires reliable slot grounding and centimeter-level geometric precision.
+To this end, we propose \name, a framework that reduces compositional complexity by introducing an explicit spatial visual goal between language grounding and control. \name converts language into a visual goal by rendering a spatial marker at the intended slot, then executes this goal with a goal-conditioned VLA policy.
+This hierarchical design decouples high-level slot selection from low-level execution, improving semantic accuracy and spatial robustness.
+Furthermore, recognizing the lack of benchmarks for such precision-demanding tasks, we introduce \textbf{SlotBench}, a structured simulation benchmark with nine task categories for evaluating spatial reasoning in slot-level placement.
+Extensive experiments show that \name significantly outperforms flat VLA baselines and modular grounding methods in zero-shot slot-level placement.